30 Day Social Distancing Challenge

 Post a #throwbackthursday photo, or reminisce on your own.
 Take time to look through old photos, forward them to family and friends and share past memories together.

-Ottawa Tourism has begun a weekly #MyOttawaThrowback challenge, to continue telling the story of Ottawa together.
-Each week will have a new topic.
+Ottawa Tourism ran a weekly #MyOttawaThrowback challenge last spring, to continue telling the story of Ottawa together.
+Each week had a new topic.

-The annual Canadian Tulip Festival runs (virtually this year) from May 8-18.
-Take this as an opportunity to not only look back at your own photos, but to remind yourself of the origin of the Tulip Fest and Canada’s role in the liberation of the Netherlands.
+The annual Winterlude Festival runs (virtually this year) from February 5 - 21.
+Take this as an opportunity to not only look back at your own photos, but reminisce about the memories enjoyed.
+Take this as an opportunity to learn about Ottawa's history or other Canadian traditions.

 Home Happy Hour

 Happy hour starts… well whenever we say it starts right now.
 Pour yourself a drink, and create your own charcuterie or cook some frozen apps.
 Join Yvonne from Taste and Tipple daily on Instagram for her #VirtualHappyHour.
 She starts at 5pm and goes through the cocktail making process of the day.
+January 2021 is dry January - enjoy some alcohol-free drinks.
 Cocktail recipes saved in her Instagram highlights as well as on her website www.tasteandtipple.ca.